ntumslab/DistributedTimeSeriesKNNDTW/supplementary_materials/README.md

 ## Others

+We use SVG image files for better display layout.
-Images on this website are SVG format.
-Please use browsers that can display SVG image.
+Please open the webpages using browsers that support SVG image.